Gen Z protests in Asia: Nepal

-On 9 September 2025, former King Gyanendra Shah called for calm and resolution be found internally.
-On that same day, Prime Minister K. P. Sharma Oli, along with a few government ministers, resigned, and on 12 September, Sushila Karki was appointed as interim Prime Minister of Nepal.
-The protests had died down by 13 September.

-Background

-On 4 September 2025, the Government of Nepal ordered the shutdown of 26 social media platforms, including Facebook, X, YouTube, LinkedIn, Reddit, Signal, and Snapchat, for failing to register under the Ministry of Communication and Information Technology's new rules.
+On 4 September 2025, the government of Nepal ordered the shutdown of 26 social media platforms, including Facebook, X, YouTube, LinkedIn, Reddit, Signal, and Snapchat, for failing to register under the Ministry of Communication and Information Technology's new rules.
 The registration requirement had been motivated in part as a way to enable the enforcement of a new Digital Services Tax and stricter value-added tax rules on foreign e-service providers in an effort to boost revenue.
 However, critics alleged the shutdown was prompted by a social media trend highlighting nepotism, focusing on the undue privileges enjoyed by the children and relatives of influential political leaders.

 The significance of the media platform ban tied into Nepalese political economy.
 33% of Nepalese GDP comes from remittances with hundreds of thousands of exit permits being issued, alongside 20% youth unemployment mean that these remittances keep households afloat and pay import bills, but also indicate a lack of structural transformation in the domestic economy toward an employment-first model, pushing the youth into work in online spaces.
 Banning social media thus threatened youth livelihood.

 Prior to the protests, the average Nepali made per year, while families of the country's ruling elite displayed their wealth on social media.
 This "Nepo Kid" trend prompted significant public anger.
 The median age of Nepal's population is 25.
 Due to this, as well as the country's largely rural, rough terrain and substantial migration abroad, Nepal has some of the highest social media usage in South Asia, with nearly one account for every two people.